12 Best medium format cameras: (2023 Guide & Reviews)

 Taking the same image as a reference, I will explain the relationship between nature and the field view.

-Most of the time, it might or landscape photography, the area to be included in the picture, is vast, requiring a narrow shutter to increase the depth of field.
+Most of the time, it might be landscape photography; the area to be included in the picture is vast, requiring a narrow shutter to increase the depth of field.

 When I captured the moon image, I had to increase the ISO because the aperture was not comprehensive, and the sensor was not fully exposed to light.